-Questions pertaining to the three graduate programs and thesis development are directed to the Office of Graduate Studies located in Trible Library 243, email at gradstdy@cnu.edu, phone: (757) 594-7544.
+Questions pertaining to the four graduate programs and thesis development are directed to Graduate Studies located in Trible Library 243, email at gradstudy@cnu.edu, phone: (757) 594-8585.

-Questions concerning the application process are directed to Graduate Admission located in Trible Library 243, email at gradques@cnu.edu.
+Questions concerning the application process are directed to Graduate Admission located in Trible Library 243, email at gradadmit@cnu.edu.